tlenz88/ChIPPy/README.md

     --quality [-q]: Integer indicating Phred quality score for trimming low-quality bases at the ends of reads during read pairing and for removing low-quality reads during filtering.
 Phred score will also be used to approximate filtering settings during alignment.

-    --treatment [-t]: Name or value indicating the targeted antibody in your experiment.
+    --treatment [-t]: Name or value indicating the targeted antibody.
 This value is used to differentiate the targeted/treatment samples from the control samples, therefore the argument should be a string in the filenames. e.g. ```-t H3K9me3``` would indicate that all samples with 'H3K9me3' as part of their filename are the targeted/treatment samples.
-This argument does not have to be valid antibody, but can be any string that is used within your sample names to indicate your targeted samples.
-However, if you are targeting a histone modification, this argument should at least be the base name of your targeted histone modification, such as ```-t H3K``` or ```-t H2A```, so that peak calling is made more accurate by using the proper peak calling algorithm.
+This argument does not have to be valid antibody, but can be any string that is used within the sample names to indicate targeted samples.
+However, if targeting a histone modification, this argument should at least be the base name of the targeted histone modification, such as ```-t H3K``` or ```-t H2A```, so that peak calling is made more accurate by using the proper peak calling algorithm.

-    --control [-c]: Name or value indicating the control or input samples in your experiment.
-Like '--antibody1', this value is used to differentiate the control samples from the targeted samples.
-This can also be any string that is used within your sample names, but will be used to indicate your control samples. e.g. ```-c IGG``` would indicate that all samples with 'IGG' as part of their filename are control samples.
+    --control [-c]: Name or value indicating the control or input samples.
+Like '--treatment', this value is used to differentiate the control samples from the targeted samples.
+This can also be any string that is used within the sample names, but will be used to indicate control samples. e.g. ```-c IGG``` would indicate that all samples with 'IGG' as part of their filename are control samples.

     --proc [-p]: Integer indicating number of processor threads to use for tools that allow multithreading.
-If no value is given, the number of available threads will be determined automatically and will use half of available threads on your system.
+If no value is given, the number of available threads will be determined automatically and will use half of available threads on the users system.

     --remove [-r]: Removes intermediate files when no longer needed by pipeline to save hard drive space.